-SAMORA CHAPMAN is a media specialist with skills in writing, photography and visual art.
+Samora Chapman is a content specialist with skills in writing, photography, film and visual art.
 He is a freelancer based in Durban, South Africa, and contributes his work to various printed publications, websites and journals.
 He also supplies words and images to marketing, media and corporate clients.
 His interests range from street culture to fine art, fashion, sport, adventure and the environment.
 His specialty is getting under the skin of the city he lives in, finding the beauty and the humanity between the hard urban edges, with an artist’s eye.

 Meet Pappa, one of the most innovative busker/street performers I’ve met in a while.
 It took him a year to build his ‘Ford Ranger’ bicycle artwork, which he rides around Northdale, a downtown suburb of Pietermaritzburg.
 “It protects me from the weather, and all the people love my bike,” he says before he heads off into to traffic like it aint no thing.